Scoro

 Strengths and Limitations

 Scoro's biggest strength is the project-to-cash workflow: from initial quote through project delivery to final invoice, all in one place with profitability tracked throughout.
-Marketing agencies, IT consultancies, and management consulting firms tend to find the most value here, particularly once teams exceed 15–20 people.
+Marketing agencies, IT consultancies, and management consulting firms tend to find the most value here, particularly once teams exceed 15 to 20 people.
+The resource planning capabilities — seeing who's available, scheduling work across teams, and tracking utilization rates — become increasingly valuable as team size grows.

 James Whitfield